 We recommend bringing a bottle of water, sunscreen, a light snack and some sort of protection from the sun.

-I have hiked to the top of Cerro de Las Tres Cruces several times.
+I have hiked to the top of Hill of Three Crosses several times.
 The first time was several years ago when I was living nearby in Loma de Los Bernal.
 I also went several times when I lived near the Los Molinos mall in Belén.
 And I recently went with a friend that was visiting Medellín.

 Each time I have gone I felt very safe climbing this path, seeing a number of families with pets and even a few children.
 I have even gone alone a couple times and didn’t feel unsafe, as there were many others on the trail.